Garlic & Shallots – Order Now: Supplies Are Limited And Going Fast!

-Our garlic stock comes from a small grower in Bakersfield, California who raises top-quality "seed" garlic heads to sell to other farmers and we are proud to share his fine varieties.
-Each is sold in 1/2 lb. quantities, consisting of 4-6 full heads, which you break apart into 45-50 fat individual cloves of garlic for planting.
+Our garlic stock comes from several small, traditional growers in Oregon and Washington who raise top-quality "seed" garlic heads to sell to other farmers and we are proud to share these fine varieties.
+Each is sold in 1/2 lb. quantities, consisting of 4-6 full heads, depending on variety, which you break apart into fat individual cloves of garlic for planting.

 Worth noting: Allicin, a compound found in raw garlic, has been shown to help reduce high blood pressure and triglycerides.
 Another plus – the well-known fact that garlic lovers are never, ever bothered by vampires.

 Complete and easy to follow, our Garlic & Shallots Growing & Harvest Guide comes with every order to ensure your growing success.

 There are two types of garlic for planting:

 Hardneck Garlic (Allium sativum ophioscorodon): Large cloves grow in a single circle around a woody stem; stronger in flavor and shorter storage than softnecks; plants produce woody stalks or "scapes" that coil from the tops, so heads cannot be braided.
 Approx. 5-10 cloves per head.

 Softneck Garlic (Allium sativum sativum): Easy to grow plump cloves grow in several layers around a soft central stem.
 Mild in flavor and the best kind for braiding and longest long term storage.
 Approx. 8-18 cloves per head.